JAlcocerT/JAlcocerT/content/blog/entrep-saas-books.md

 ### How I Build my ebooks

-Last year, I decided it was time to order everything, so tinker with ebook creation in few posts and repos.
+Last year, I decided it was time to order everything, so *tinkered with ebook creation* in few posts and repos.

 If you do on this repo: